 What is Form 1095-A?

-The Affordable Care Act, also known as Obamacare, requires most U.S. residents to have health insurance, but it also offers a tax break, the Premium Tax Credit commonly known as APTC to help offset the costs of health coverage.
-If you bought coverage through one of the health insurance marketplaces, you should receive a copy of Form 1095-A, which provides information needed to claim the tax credit on your 2015 Tax Return.
+The Affordable Care Act, also known as Obamacare, requires most U.S. residents to have health insurance.
+It also offers a tax break, the Premium Tax Credit commonly known as APTC to help offset the costs of health coverage.
+You should receive a copy of Form 1095-A if you bought your plan from a state exchange.
+If you bought your plan direct from a carrier, you’ll receive a Form 1095-B. These forms provide information needed to claim the tax credit on your tax return.

 Form 1095-A Health Insurance Marketplace Statement